Physiological ICSI (PICSI)

 Your Clinician will guide you as to whether PICSI may be appropriate for you.
 There are no additional risks in using sperm selected by this method.

-When is PICSI required?
+When may PICSI be required?

 - When the HBA score at semen assessment is less than 65%, indicating a reduced level of mature sperm within the sample.

 During PICSI, the embryologist is able to distinguish between mature sperm which have completed their full development and immature sperm which are more likely to have damaged DNA or the wrong number of chromosomes.
+The embryologist is not able to do this by just looking down the microscope, as in the routine ICSI procedure, as mature and immature sperm will have the same appearance.